 For some, a mantra is more spiritual.
 A phrase, often in the original Sanskrit, to meditate with or to use as a chant, to clear the mind of distracting thoughts, or to hold an intention.
 Sometimes, given to you by a guru or meditation teacher, as something unique to you.

-While these are also mantras, of course - for me, the word ‘mantra’ has a wider and more contemporary meaning, and a much wider application in life - as any phrase which makes a positive impact on how you feel.
+This is the original meaning of the word, mantra.
+But over time, ‘mantra’ now has a wider and more contemporary meaning, and a much wider application in life - as any phrase which makes a positive impact on how you feel.

 Find out more about: choosing and using a mantra; how to create a mantra for happiness; how to create a power mantra; how to create a mantra for now; and how to create a mantra for life.